 What is the NTEE-cc system?
 The National Taxonomy of Exempt Entities (NTEE) system is used by the IRS and NCCS to classify nonprofit organizations.
 It is also used by the Foundation Center to classify both grants and grant recipients (typically nonprofits or governments).
-NCCS and the IRS use the NTEE-CC system, described HERE.
+National Center for Charitable Statistics (NCCS) and the IRS use the NTEE-CC system, described HERE.

 Human Service Organizations (N=1,677)

 - Micro … annual gross receipts less than $500,000

 - Small … annual gross receipts at least or greater than $500,000 and less than $10-Million